 Wondering where to eat and drink when you visit Southwest Finland?
-Start with these top Turku restaurants and then go to the Finnish Archipelago for more great food.
+Start with top Turku restaurants and bars including three in the Finnish Archipelago.

 Turku Finland is a city that takes its food seriously.

 From super fresh salmon at the city’s historic market to chef-driven dishes at the best Turku restaurants, the food in Turku impressed us with every bite during our recent visit.

 This shouldn’t be a shock since Turku, Finland’s oldest city and original capital, was named a European Capital of Culture in 2011.
 As we quickly learned, Turku’s commitment to the arts extends to gastronomy.